We use cookies to enhance your experience. Click here if you want to read more.

 Invoice lines without products or services

 It’s not uncommon that invoice lines in Peppol are used as a container for additional information that is not line-item data, such as messages about payments, banking details, or interest rates.
-Invoice lines should only be used to specify sold products and services — other information just messes with your customer’s system.
+Invoice lines should only be used to specify sold products and services — other information messes with your customer’s system.

 The invoice line can contain: